rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

 ## Ecosystem Independence

 IDOM has a flexible set of core abstractions that allow it to easily interface with its peers.
-At the time of writing both Jupyter and Dash are already supported (Streamlit and Bokeh are in the works):
+At the time of writing, both Jupyter and Dash are supported, while Streamlit and Bokeh are in the works:

 - [idom-jupyter](https://github.com/idom-team/idom-jupyter) (try it now with
   [Binder](https://mybinder.org/v2/gh/idom-team/idom-jupyter/main?filepath=notebooks%2Fintroduction.ipynb))